 HTTPS is not limited to high-profile organizations and cyber security is just as valuable to online business owners, casual bloggers, e-commerce merchants and even social media users.
 The HTTP/2 inherently requires the latest, most secure TLS version and all online communities, business owners and webmasters must ensure their websites use HTTPS by default.

 Usual processes to set up HTTPS include using web hosting plans, purchasing, activating and installing a security certificate and finally updating the website to use HTTPS.

 The Main Benefits of HTTP/2

-For online businesses to reach their target market effectively and for internet users to access better web content faster, HTTP/2 changes are developed to enhance efficiencies in client-server data communication.
+The internet industry had to replace the aging HTTP1.x with an alternative promising advantages for the average user to experience.
+The transition from HTTP1.x to HTTP/2 is almost entirely based on maximizing the potential of technology advancements to meet those expectations.From the perspective of online businesses and internet consumers, the web is getting slower as it gets populated with increasing volumes of irrelevant media-rich content.For online businesses to reach their target market effectively and for internet users to access better web content faster, HTTP/2 changes are developed to enhance efficiencies in client-server data communication.
 And on top of that, the web is more situational than ever.

 Internet speed is not the same across all networks and geographic locations.
 The increasingly mobile user-base demands seamless high performance internet across all device form factors even though congested cellular networks can’t compete with high speed broadband internet.
 A completely revamped and overhauled networking and data communication mechanism in the form of HTTP/2 emerged as a viable solution with the following significant advantages.